lanaalsoufi/reading-note-/class-06.md

 1. Make the problem domain easier
 2. Get better at understanding the problem domain

-* You can often make the problem domain easier by cutting out cases and narrowing your focus to a particular part of the problem.
+**You can often make the problem domain easier by cutting out cases and narrowing your focus to a particular part of the problem**

 What I mean by this is that it is often beneficial to take a part of the problem and fully understand that part before expanding the problem domain.